How I Finally Let Go Of My Ex – The Last Step

 The Last Resistance

-While you move through all the phases of break-up recovery, with every step you bring yourself closer to the ultimate goal or “the big indifference” as I call it.
+While you move through all the phases of break-up recovery, with every step, you bring yourself closer to the ultimate goal or “the big indifference” as I call it.

-Because one fact that remains is that you’re NOT over your Ex and you haven’t let go until you can stand in front of them, talk to them and feel NOTHING.
 Just a distant memory of a once held emotion.
 (I know that this seems impossible for you today, but ultimately this will happen).

 But before you reach that goal, there is one big bump on the road – the one I was facing at that time, triggered by a simple love song.